mahmoudparsian/pyspark-tutorial/README.md

 * PySpark is the Python API for Spark.

 * The purpose of PySpark tutorial is to provide basic distributed algorithms using PySpark.

+* PySpark supports two types of Data Abstractions:
+	* RDDs
+	* DataFrames

 * **PySpark Interactive Mode**: has an interactive shell (`$SPARK_HOME/bin/pyspark`) for basic testing